Nisharg-04/Java-Project-With-DevOps/README.md

 8. **Build Docker Image:** Creates a Docker image for the application.
 9. **Push Docker Image:** Pushes the Docker image to Docker Hub.
 10. **Deploy to Kubernetes:** Deploys the application to a Kubernetes cluster.
+11. **ArgoCD Deployment:** Updates Kubernetes manifests and triggers ArgoCD for automated deployment.
-11. **Verify Deployment:** Ensures the application is running correctly in the cluster.
+12. **Verify Deployment:** Ensures the application is running correctly in the cluster.

 ### Notes
 - **Tools and Plugins:** Ensure Jenkins has the required plugins installed (e.g., Git, Maven Integration, Docker Pipeline, SonarQube Scanner, and Kubernetes CLI).